nautes-labs/website/src/en/guide/user-guide/environment.md

     }'
 ```

+### Execute environment creation or update request

-2. Use the curl command or other tools to execute the API request to create a environment.
+Use the curl command or other tools to execute the API request to create a environment.

 After the request is successful, the resource file for the environment will be generated in the `default.project` repository of the specified product.
 The example of a resource file for a repository is shown below:

 ```yaml